+2. Set a trap.
+Wrap a tall glass jar with masking tape, which gives the bugs traction to climb, and put a piece of bread in the bottom of the glass.
+Set this trap beneath kitchen or bathroom sinks, in your laundry room, or anywhere else you’ve seen them.
+The silverfish will climb in to eat the starchy bread, but the jar’s slick interior will keep them from crawling out.
+You can also purchase sticky traps to capture them.

 Sprinkle it lightly around baseboards, behind appliances, and beneath sinks where it will kill the bugs after they walk through the powder.
 (Find Diatomaceous earth here or at your local garden center.)

 Use your crevice attachment around baseboards, follow by vacuuming soft furnishings, and then clean the remainder of the floor.
-(Find out how to clean your vacuum afterward to get rid of any insect eggs you’ve picked up.)
+(Related: How to Clean Your Vacuum afterward to get rid of any insect eggs you’ve picked up.)

 How to Keep Silverfish Out of Your Home